 The storage and production of hydrogen are the ugliest aspects when talking about hydrogen fuel cells.
 Since hydrogen is highly volatile, we have to use special tanks that are huge and cumbersome in order to hold it.
 Though the fuel cells are insulated this is still not a perfect way out, as some amount of hydrogen evaporates out of the cell.

 Hydrogen doesn’t occur naturally in the environment.
 We have to extract it either from water or other hydrogen compounds, that isn’t an easy process.
 Therefore, it requires a tremendous amount of energy for hydrogen production than the energy produced by hydrogen.
 Currently, we produce hydrogen through natural gas and coal that are non-renewable sources of energy.
 Lastly, hydrogen is very powerful and has the dangers of being exploded.

 Hydrogen is though the best alternative fuel but when it comes to the production of hydrogen, we need to pay proper attention as it is a very powerful explosive.
 However, hydrogen fuel cell technologies are being developed and validated in parallel with complementary near-term energy efficiency and renewable energy solutions.

 The Bottom Line:

-Hydrogen is much easier on the environment and safer to use than gasoline and diesel fuel. a key advantage of hydrogen is that when burned, carbon dioxide (CO2) is not produced and water vapour is the only by product.
+Hydrogen is much easier on the environment and safer to use than gasoline and diesel fuel. a key advantage of hydrogen is that when burned, carbon dioxide (CO2) is not produced and water vapor is the only by-product.
 Hydrogen fuel engine has greater efficiency over an internal combustion engine.
 With many leading advancements in hydrogen fuel technologies, it can be considered as a fuel of the near future.